GopherLoafer/Aeturnis-Alpha/replit.md

 - Integration layer for mounting character routes in Express application
 - Full TypeScript integration with existing authentication middleware

+### Infinite Progression System (June 30, 2025) - Step 2.3
+- Complete ProgressionService with exponential experience curve calculation using BigInt for large numbers
+- 7 progression phases from Novice to Legendary with phase-based bonuses and titles
+- Experience award system with race bonuses, phase multipliers, and automatic level calculations
+- Milestone reward system with stat points, gold, titles, and achievement tracking
+- Comprehensive logging with experience_log, level_up_log, and milestone_achievements tables
+- ProgressionController with 8 REST API endpoints for experience management and statistics
+- BigInt support for handling billions of experience points and extreme high-level characters
+- Exponential scaling formula (1000 * 1.15^level) for balanced infinite progression
+- Phase transition system with automatic title awards and stat point scaling
+- Redis-based caching for progression data with performance optimization
+- Transaction-based level up processing ensuring data consistency
+- Complete audit trail for all experience gains and character progression events

 ### Caching and Session Management System (June 30, 2025)
 - Production-ready Redis connection service with automatic reconnection and health monitoring
 - Comprehensive cache manager with JSON serialization, bulk operations, and statistics